Backup Basics for a Joomla! Web Site

 There are two parts to a complete back up of your Joomla site.
 They are:

-- The database information, most often found in your mysql database.
+- The database information, most often found in your MySQL database.

-- The files and folders on your website, as hosted on most static html websites.
+- The files and folders on your website, as hosted on most static HTML websites.

 If you do not backup your files and database, your backup is incomplete.

 An administrator will need to use your hosting control panel to view that file or use FTP to download and view the file.
-Inside configuration.php you can find the name of your database that will need backing up.
+Inside the configuration.php file you can find the name of your database that will need backing up.

 Look for the line with code resembling

 public $db = 'x1234'; Where x1234 is the name of your database.

 Using the logon information for your server or hosting company open the phpMyAdmin tool.
 Open the database and look for the table named users and then click the icon to view the data in that table.